core-wg/resource-directory/draft-ietf-core-resource-directory.md

 /1/0/1
 ~~~~

-The base uri is empty, the Object ID is 1, the instance ID is 0, the
+The base URI is empty, the Object ID is 1, the instance ID is 0, the
 resource ID is 1, and the resource instance is "undefined".
 This
 example URI points to internal resource 1, which represents the
 registration lifetime configured, in instance 0 of a type 1 object